vidstack/player/apps/site/src/routes/docs/player/[...5]components/[...3_deep]ui/[...9]fullscreen-button/_Docs.md

 ---
-description: This element is used to enter and exit fullscreen.
+description: This component is used to enter and exit fullscreen.
 ---

 ## Usage